-Bachelor of Engineering in Construction Project Management and Applied Technology
+Bachelor of Science (Hons) in Construction Project Management and Applied Technology

 Construction Project Management graduates possess technical knowledge and professional skills which are highly sought after by employers.
 The technical, management and professional skills developed during the course are also welcomed by employers in other sectors, such as finance, marketing, logistics, personnel and general management.